 note: adopted 1999; in use as unofficial national anthem since 1883; oldest anthem lyrics in the world, dating to the 10th century or earlier; there is some opposition to the anthem because of its association with militarism and worship of the emperor

-Jersey name: "Isle de Siez Nous" (Island Home)
+name: "Isle de Siez Nous" (Island Home)

 lyrics/music: Gerard LE FEUVRE